Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $1.99

 WikiCamps is a directory for campgrounds and RV parks.
 A lot of hikers like to have a camp nearby.
 This app can help you find ones in your area.
 You can then set up camp and go hiking all day long.
 Each app in the WikiCamps lineup is for a different region.
-There are apps currently for the U.S., Canada, U.K., New Zealand, and Australia.
-It’ll even show you if it has RV hookups for sewage, water, electricity, etc. These are good for planning your next outdoor adventure.
-However, they’re practically useless while actually hiking.
+There are currently apps for the US, Canada, UK, New Zealand, and Australia.
+It’ll even show you if it has RV hookups for sewage, water, electricity, etc. These are good for planning your next outdoor adventure, though they’re practically useless while actually hiking.
 Good luck!